Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

 2. Near a Coaxial Outlet

 Your Xfinity gateway needs to physically connect to the incoming internet signal from outside your home.
-This is done via a coaxial cable wall connection—the same type of cable used for cable TV setups.
+If you have cable (DOCSIS) service, this is done via a coaxial cable wall connection—the same type of cable used for cable TV.
+If your home is served by Xfinity fiber, you’ll connect an Ethernet cable from the wall‑mounted ONT (optical network terminal) to the gateway’s WAN/Internet port (no coax).

-So when picking your installation spot, you ideally want it near an existing coaxial outlet to plug into.
-Most homes have multiple coaxial hookups in rooms like bedrooms, home offices etc. They all link back to the main cable line entering your house from outside.
+So when picking your installation spot, place it near the correct handoff: a coaxial outlet for cable service or the ONT’s Ethernet handoff for fiber.
+Many homes have multiple coaxial hookups in rooms like bedrooms or offices that feed the main line from outside.

-If none of your rooms have a coaxial outlet, you may need to look into having additional wiring run during a professional installation.
+If none of your rooms have the appropriate outlet or ONT access, you may need additional wiring or a professional installation.

 3. Away From Interference

-Like all Wi-Fi routers, your gateway transmits wireless internet via radio signals moving through the air.
-As such, performance can suffer from interference caused by other devices emitting radio waves.
+Like all Wi‑Fi routers, your gateway transmits wireless internet via radio signals.
+Performance can suffer from interference caused by other devices emitting radio waves or by dense building materials.

 It’s best to position your new Xfinity gateway away from potential sources of signal interference.
 This includes: